ska2519/scan_bluetooth/README.md

-# Scan Bluetooth - [Flutter playground App]
+# Scan Bluetooth

 🔍 Scan all Bluetooth devices around you

 ---

-Build a multi-platform Scan Bluetooth app developed by Flutter & Firebase.
+Build a multi-platform Scan Bluetooth app developed by Flutter & Firebase - Toy App.

 App runs on Android, iOS, and macOS, from a single Dart codebase.